teimilola/teimilola.github.io/_posts/2020-01-01-organizational-toolkit.md

 ---
 layout: post
-title:  "My Current Organizational Toolkit"
+title:  "My Organizational Toolkit"
 date:   2020-01-01
 ---

-# My Current Organizational Toolkit
+# My Organizational Toolkit

 Life as a grad student is busy, and I rely heavily on organizational tools to help me survive.
 I often try out new applications to optimize my workflow, and I enjoy reading about the tools other people use.